When you invest in your employees, they'll give you a more profitable business back.

 A Talent Exodus

 You want to hire and retain the best people for your company.
 Disengaged employees are more likely to leave, taking institutional knowledge with them.
 And you’ll incur additional costs to replace them.

 Increased Hiring and Onboarding Costs

-Invest in Your Employees: Where and When to Spend Money
+Investing in Your Employees: Where and When to Spend Money

-Recognizing Employee Contributions
+Recognition of Employee Contributions

 Employees want to be recognized for the work they do.
-A gift card or an afternoon off can show them you value their wins (like completing a client project under budget).
-For long-term ongoing contributions and successes, raises and bonuses go a long way towards retaining your top performers.
+A gift card to their favorite restaurant or an afternoon off can show them you value their wins (like completing a client project under budget).
+Monthly achievement awards allow you to showcase the work of your best employees, while also motivating those who want a chance at recognition.

 Competitive Health and Benefits Packages